-I shared my favorite red velvet cake recipe earlier this year, and it led to lots of questions about red velvet cupcakes.
+I shared my favorite red velvet cake recipe earlier this year and it led to lots of questions about red velvet cupcakes.
 I should have seen this coming, but was not prepared and hadn’t tested out my cake recipe as cupcakes.
 After a bit of recipe testing I finally ended up with this recipe red velvet cupcakes with buttermilk.

 I also cut my cake recipe in half, which allows this red velvet cupcake recipe to perfectly make 1 dozen cupcakes.

 Anyone who has made my cake recipes before knows I am obsessed with buttermilk.

 I love baking with it, and use it in most of my cake and cupcake recipes!
 It makes such tender cake layers, and adds so much moisture!
 It also gives my baked goods a delicious tang.

 While I love using it in other recipes, I think it absolutely essential in any red velvet recipe.